Pairwise Target Rotation for Factor Models: Proposed Method

 We can then augment the index by incorporating the slope based on the set $Y$.
-Particularly, we can utilize the \textit{ordinary least squares} slope estimate on the set $Y$ as defined in \textcite{ols2013}, denoted by $\hat{\beta}\left(Y\right)$, to measure how easily separable or distinct semantically dissimilar manifest variables are.
-Ideally, $\hat{\beta}\left(Y\right)>0$ and greater values of $\hat{\beta}\left(Y\right)$ indicate better interpretability.
+Particularly, we can utilize the \textit{ordinary least squares} (OLS) slope estimate on the set $Y$ as defined in \textcite{ols2013}, denoted by $\beta\left(Y\right)$, to measure how easily separable or distinguishable (in terms of loadings) semantically dissimilar manifest variables are.
+From this, note that greater values of $\left|\beta\left(Y\right)\right|$ indicate better ``separability" because they indicate larger changes in magnitude in loading similarity per unit change in semantic similarity.

+However, aside from separability, recall that we also want a strong positive association between semantic similarity and loading similarity based on our premise for interpretability.
+Thus, instead of requiring just $\left|\beta\left(Y\right)\right|>0$, we require the stronger condition $\beta\left(Y\right)>0$.
+All things considered, larger values of $\beta\left(Y\right)$ indicate better interpretability.
+Note that the OLS slope estimate here is used \textit{purely for descriptive purposes} (e.g., no statistical inference).
+This means that Gauss-Markov assumptions or distributional (e.g., normality) assumptions are neither necessary nor relevant.

-Now, observe that $\hat{\beta}\left(Y\right)\in\left(-\infty,\infty\right)$ and is unbounded.
-To make it easier to use as (part of) an index, we can use the angle that corresponds to the slope (i.e., the angle that the line makes with the $x$-axis) and map it to $\left(0,1\right)$.
-Define $\theta\left(Y\right)$ as follows.
+Now, observe that $\beta\left(Y\right)\in\left(-\infty,\infty\right)$ and is unbounded.
+To make it easier to use as (part of) an index, we can use the angle that corresponds to the slope (i.e., the angle that the line makes with the $x$-axis) and map it to $\left[0,1\right)$.
+Define $\theta\left(Y\right)$ as follows: